 Your support is important.
 We'd love to have you involved from the first admissions interview right on through to school graduation.
 If you have any questions or concerns, please let us know.

 Below are some questions that family members frequently ask:

-How is my child going to pay for school?
+How do vocational students pay for school?

 Every student's situation is different, so our Financial Aid Officers work with students on an individual basis to help them find the funds for which they qualify.
 Part of their job is to help students keep it all straight and make sure they've filled out the proper forms in the proper manner.

-What are the classes like?
+What are the vocational classes like?

-We invite all prospective students to visit the campus and observe the teaching environment.
+We invite all prospective students to visit the school's campus and observe the teaching environment.
 We'd like to extend that invitation to you as well.

 What happens after graduation?

 Our job doesn't end when the diplomas and certificates are handed out.
 We take our career services seriously.
 We can't guarantee employment, but we can guarantee that we'll do everything we can to help get their career started.
 We offer help with resume writing, interviewing and other job search skills.
-ACC graduates are also welcome to return and audit classes free of charge as long as they're in the health care industry.
+American Career College graduates are also welcome to return and audit classes free of charge as long as they're in the health care industry.